NOTE

 Since Chunk.io now requires authentication, you can also remove any uploaded file:

-$ curl -n -X DELETE http://chunk.io/crohr/f1ec04b3586f415d9ae4cac7bbe64826
+$ curl -n -X DELETE https://chunk.io/crohr/f1ec04b3586f415d9ae4cac7bbe64826

 Clipboard integration